generic-name-2166/verdict/README.md

 # Verdict

-A GUI tool for very quickly look through data.
+A GUI tool to very quickly look through data.

 Collect your data into a JSON array, open it and save into a matching `(boolean | null)[]` JSON array.